 Accordingly, there is a need to provide new evidence on the eﬀects of a diabetes diag-nosis on employment status as well as behavioural risk behaviours that could aﬀect the development of diabetes complications, using longitudinal data and alternative estimation strategies.
 Thereby this study adds in several ways to the existing literature.
 First, it shows the impact of diabetes diagnosis on labour outcomes in China, not only over the short term, but for a period covering the entire decade of the 2000s, allowing for a more long term investigation of the eﬀects.
 This both confirms and extends earlier evidence for other settings and using diﬀerent methods.
 Second, it provides information on the eﬀect

 of a diabetes diagnosis on health behaviours.
-Third, by considering the eﬀects over time on both employment and health behaviour simultaneously, the results shed light on po-tential pathways through which the impact on employment may work.
+Third, by considering the eﬀects over time on both employment and health behaviour, the results shed light on po-tential pathways through which the impact on employment may work.
 Fourth, the study provides a methodological innovation by using both MSM and FE estimation methods, oﬀering insights not only on the robustness of the MSM results, but also on the validity of some of its assumptions.

 0.2 Methods